 “Every adversity, every failure and every heartache carries with it the seed of an equivalent or a greater benefit.”– Napoleon Hill

-To be clear, this is Amazon’s domain since they create, manage and host their own website.
+To be clear, this is Amazon’s domain since they create, manage and host their website.
 As an author, my publisher lists the book on Amazon and I am divested of any involvement in the sale or management of its content.
 I felt a wave of negative emotions come over me when I read the review, since there was little I could do to resolve it.
-The point I’m trying to make is, sometimes things happen that are out of our control and while we may be innocent, we still have a choice in how we respond.
+The point I’m trying to make is: sometimes things happen out of our control and while we may be innocent, we still have a choice in how we respond.
 Getting caught up in negativity is of little use because it won’t change the outcome.
 Even if I got upset, I am allowing external conditions to dictate my happiness.

 Life Is Neither Fair Nor Unfair

 “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.”—Maya Angelou